trickstercache/trickster/docs/rule.md

-# Rule Origin
+# Rule Backend

-The Rule Origin is not really a true Origin; it only routes inbound requests to other configured Origins, based on how they match against the Rule's cases.
+The Rule Backend is not really a true Backend; it only routes inbound requests to other configured Backends, based on how they match against the Rule's cases.

-A Rule is a single inspection operation performed against a single component of an inbound request, which determines the Next Origin to send the request to.
-The Next Origin can also be a rule Origin, so as to route requests through multiple Rules before arriving at a true Origin destination.
+A Rule is a single inspection operation performed against a single component of an inbound request, which determines the Next Backend to send the request to.
+The Next Backend can also be a rule Backend, so as to route requests through multiple Rules before arriving at a true Backend destination.

-A rule can optionally rewrite multiple portions of the request before, during and after rule matching, by using [rewriters](./rewriters.md), which allows for powerful and limitless combinations of request rewriting and routing.
+A rule can optionally rewrite multiple portions of the request before, during and after rule matching, by using [request rewriters](./request_rewriters.md), which allows for powerful and limitless combinations of request rewriting and routing.

 ## Rule Parts